SimonDedman/movegroup/README.md

 aggregates individual UDs in a single group-level UD, offering significant advancements in the investigation of group-/population level space use estimation of telemetered animals.
-Of additional benefit is the ability to incorporate heterogenous survey design e.g. unbalanced numbers of receivers across multiple arrays.
+Of additional benefit is the ability to incorporate heterogeneous survey design e.g. unbalanced numbers of receivers across multiple arrays.
 All functions are designed to maximally automate the typical methodological pipeline, offloading the workload and technical skill required to (e.g.) scale and reproject